DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Layout
 The overall visual design of a document.
 In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, markup formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
 In the case of reflowable documents such as ebooks, the layout is dynamically adapted to each screen size and screen aspect ratio.

-#####LCD (Liquid Crystal Display)
+#####LCD
+Acronym for Liquid Crystal Display.
 The technology used for producing the flat-panel color display screens found on most contemporary computers, tablets and smartphones, as well as a variety of other devices.
 TFT (Thin Film Transistor) LCD displays are the most common type of display today, so that the term 'TFT' is often used interchangeably with 'LCD'.
 See also [**E-paper**](#e-paper).

 #####Linux
 A popular Open Source, Unix-compatible operating system.
 Linux is named after its creator Linus Torvalds, who still supervises its development by many developers worldwide.
 Most web servers today run Linux.
 Google's Android operating system is also based on Linux.